 What kind of saver are you?
 Take our quiz to find out

-Even though the New Zealand winter is still going strong, believe it or not, it’s time to start warming up that Christmas spirit -- financially speaking, at least.
+It might only be Spring but believe it or not, it’s time to start warming up that Christmas spirit -- financially speaking, at least.
 For many of us, Christmas is an expensive time of year, and it’s certainly no fun running out of money right at a time when you need it most.
 Here’s our guide to ensuring you stay on top of things this festive season.